Why this course is different

 (Included in full purchase)

-Sample scripts: Responding to a Lawyer Request
+Sample scripts: Responding to Lawyer Requests

 -